suhai-yehuza/game-diary/docs/VALIDATION_STRATEGY.md

 # Validation Strategy

-This document outlines the comprehensive validation strategy for the Game Diary application, including pre-commit and pre-push hooks.
+This document outlines the comprehensive validation strategy for the Placeholder application, including pre-commit and pre-push hooks.

 ## Overview